THU-KEG/TWAG/README.md

   - for example: `/data/generator/animal/trained_generate_models/5_topics/20_titles/model_epoch6_val0.446.pt`
 - TOKENIZER_DIR is the directory of tokenizer files.
 It should be same with last stage's TOKENIZER_DIR.
 - ALBERT_MODEL_DIR is the directory of albert-model files.
 It should be same with last stage's ALBERT_MODEL_DIR.
 - GLOVE_PATH is the path where your glove file  `glove.840B.300d.py36.pkl` is.
 The glove file can be downloaded from [google drive](https://drive.google.com/file/d/1V7zNHxi92gBWGvNhvvZ7JaCmUbKMuPF5/view?usp=sharing).
-The size of the glove file is 5.1 GB.
+The size of the glove file is 5.1 GB (unzipped).

 By using end2end generation, the abstract of the src file in DATA_DIR will be generated and saved at a result directory which is named after the GENERATOR_CKPT_PATH, for example: `/data/generator/animal/trained_generate_models/5_topics/20_titles/test_id_model_epoch6_val0.446`